Skip to content

 0

-Many people around my age (20 and under) have played and dreamed of the perfect reality of having a collection of cars, regardless of age.
-It can’t be helped – most enthusiasts have grown up playing titles like Forza, Gran Turismo, and so much more especially in recent years.
+Many people around my age (20 and under) have played and dreamed of the perfect reality of having a collection of cars.
+It can’t be helped as most enthusiasts emerging now have grown up playing titles like Forza, Gran Turismo, and more especially in recent years.

-Lots of these games feature the concept of having more than one year.
-Correction, essentially all of them have this feature of having at least more than one.
-Most games actually prefer the player to have a full arsenal of cars to choose from for specific use cases, and to let the player use many cars within the game’s assortment.
+Many games feature the concept of having more than one car.
+Most surface-level titles actually prefer the player to have a full arsenal of cars to choose from for specific use cases, plus to incentivize the player to use as much of the game’s collection as possible.

-This combined with many a western influence of people owning cars at young ages and or having several cars has definitely transformed how fresher car enthusiasts have come to eye these cars.
+This combined with western influence of people owning cars at young ages or having several has definitely reshaped the newer enthusiast’s vision as to how ownership is.

 But, aside from basic or advanced mechanical knowledge received from learning through car media, the actual mental hurdle of actually owning a car is super alien.